DianaStrahilova/friends-quiz-pp2/README.md

 #### User Expectations

 The design of the website is simple, fun and engaging.
 The user can start the quiz straight away by entering their name and hitting the start button.
-The questions then are immediately displayed and after choosing an option, and if the option is wrong, the right answer highlight in green and the next question loads.
-The user is notified of their score at the end of the quiz.
-The quiz has a local storage set up and the user will also be notified if they have a new higher score.

 ### Website Structure